 Trust, not infinite knowledge

 Tension is the fruit of our refusal to recognize our limits and ultimately the result of our mistrust in God; in his goodness, wisdom, and power.
-It is the fruit of placing our trust in ourselves and our ability to make sense out of life unaided, i.e. to operate independently of God.
+It is the fruit of placing our trust in ourselves and our ability to make sense out of life unaided, i.e. an attempt to operate independently of God.
 If we think we can, when we can't, we experience tension.

 However, there is no tension, confusion, mystery, or lack of clarity within God.
 Everything makes perfect sense to him.
 In fact, if we believe the claims within scripture, we know he sees and knows all -- is all-wise, is infinitely good and loving, and does everything accordingly; especially the things we don't understand.